+In 2015.
 Han, Leia, and Luke all came back.
-The box office is boomed.
+The box office boomed.
 Two of those beloved characters were killed off and one of them passed away in real life.
 Fans and critics raved and complained.
 And of course, original Star Wars memorabilia got more expensive than ever.
 A mint Luke Skywalker action figure sold for $20k on eBay.
 Leia’s “slave dress” from ROTJ sold for $80k.
 That’s chump change considering a miniature from the original film went for $375k.
 Then the dust settled after the final trilogy came to an end.

-But there’s one genre of collectibles that has always been ignored by Star Wars fanatics: tees.
-Despite some of them being made in very small quantities for crew members, near unattainable – they usually fell flat on what they fetched.
+At that time there was one genre of collectibles that had always been ignored by Star Wars fanatics: tees.
+Despite some of them being made in very small quantities for crew members, nearly unattainable – they usually fell flat on what they fetched.
 For the longest time, one could acquire an original Star Wars franchise-related tee for around the going rate for a set of Star Wars Dixie cups: 50 bucks.
-But the Force has awakened, and these tees are finally starting to be the coveted artifacts they deserve.
-Although, I still think they are undervalued.

 So what’s the Holy Grail of Star Wars tees?
 One collector we spoke with may just have it.
 Despite being acquired from Ben Burtt (the academy awarding winning sound engineer for the original series) its origin story has caused a disturbance in the force.
 Follow us to the end of this article for the big reveal and have your say…

 In the meantime – here’s an array of the galaxy’s rarest.
 Many of them are from one Defunkd user who we’re officially branding a t-shirt Jedi.
 Thanks to Steve, aka SF415 for sharing them with us, go check out his entire vintage Star Wars and ILM t-shirt collection.